Chart Color Schemes

 Evanston Gardens is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Evanston Gardens' dwelling structure, as per the latest Census, consisted of 96.0% houses and 4.0% other dwellings.
+Evanston Gardens' dwellings, as per the latest Census, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other').
 In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Evanston Gardens was at 14.5%, with mortgaged dwellings at 45.1% and rented ones at 40.5%.
-The median monthly mortgage repayment was $1,408, below Adelaide metro's average of $1,562.
-The median weekly rent figure in Evanston Gardens was $300, compared to Adelaide metro's $320.
-Nationally, Evanston Gardens' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Evanston Gardens stood at 14.5%, with mortgaged dwellings at 45.1% and rented ones at 40.5%.
+The median monthly mortgage repayment was $1,408, below Adelaide metro's $1,562.
+Median weekly rent was $300, compared to Adelaide metro's $320.
+Nationally, Evanston Gardens' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing